Acing the scholarship process

-Applying for a scholarship is a lot like applying to a college, or defusing a warhead – the exact process often varies, and you want to read the directions carefully.
-One scholarship may be all about your GPA, while the next has funders who are more interested in your extracurriculars.
-Knowing the priorities going in can keep things from blowing up in your face.
+Applying for a scholarship is a lot like applying to a college – the exact process often varies, and you want to read the directions carefully.
+One scholarship may be all about your GPA, while the next is more interested in your extracurriculars.
+Knowing the priorities going in can keep your application on track.

 Obvious, right?
 You’d think so, but many seekers get hung up here.
 If you’re an accounting major, it’s easy – start with ThisWayToCPA’s scholarship search engine.
 Then contact your state CPA society and college financial aid office.
 Believe us: Financial aid is out there.